polifonia-project/stories/Keoma_Architect/readme.md

 ---
 component-id: Keoma
 name: "Keoma"
+description: Architect and Restorer
+type: Persona
 long-title: "Keoma"
-type: Persona
 related-components:
+  - story:
     - Keoma#1_RestorationAndSoundPractices
+project: polifonia-project
+pilot:
+  - BELLS
 ---

-# Persona description
+# Keoma

 This is a description of the persona Keoma